sujithTSR/Fileupload-Android/README.md

 # Fileupload-Android
 File upload to server from android

- Started with HttpUrlconnection, but later found retro-fit much more convinient.
+ Started with HttpUrlconnection, but later found retro-fit is much more convinient and easy.

- So, Do make necessary changes within the code. i.e BASE_URL will be your server address.
+ So,Before getting started.
+Do make necessary changes within the code. i.e Server Side: Create a server and host it locally, Get the url that is to be hit.

- The server which I made was a basic rails application, which is having a controller called pages.
+   Android side: update the BASE_URL with the server side URL. which should look like this (http:yourIPXXX:portnumber/pages/create)